Saadjunaid0317/C-code/README.md

 # Cpp-code
-a code repo for practise of C++ code
+a code repo for practice of C++ code
+Recheck the code before running it, as it should contain some errors